dotnet/csharplang/proposals/low-level-struct-improvements.md

 <a name="rules-method-arguments-must-match"></a>

-The presence of `scoped` allows us to also refine the method arguments must match rule.
-It can now be reduced to
+The presence of `ref` fields means the rules around method arguments must match need to be updated as a `ref` parameter can now be stored as fields in a `ref struct` argument to the method.
+Previously the rule only had to consider other `ref struct` being stored as fields.
+The impact of this is discussed in [the compat considerations](#compat-considerations).

+The presence of `scoped` allows us to refine the rule to reduce the friction the rule creates.
+The `scoped` modifier lets us remove arguments from consideration as they cannot be returned from the method.

+The updated rule is:

-> For a method invocation if there is an argument for a `ref` or `scoped ref` parameter of a `ref struct` type where the argument has *safe-to-escape* E1 then no argument may contribute a narrower *safe-to-escape* than E1.
+> For a method invocation if there is an argument for a `ref`, `scoped ref` or `out` parameter of a `ref struct` type where the argument has *safe-to-escape* E1 then
+> 1. No `ref struct` argument may contribute a narrower *safe-to-escape* than E1.
+> 2. No `ref` or `in` argument may contribute a narrower *ref-safe-to-escape* than E1.
+>
+> This rule does not apply to `ref struct` arguments for `in` parameters

 Impact of this change is discussed more deeply [below](#examples-method-arguments-must-match).
 Overall this will allow developers to make call sites more flexible by annotating non-escaping ref-like values with `scoped`.

+The `scoped` modifier on parameters also impacts our OHI and `delegate` conversion rules.
+The signature for an override, interface implementation or `delegate` conversion can:
+- Add `scoped` to a `ref` or `in` parameter
+- Add `scoped` to a `ref struct` parameter
+Any other difference with respect to `scoped` will be considered an error.

 The section on `ref` field and `scoped` is long so wanted to close with a brief summary of the proposed breaking changes: